ritvik-garg/Web-Scraping/README.md

 If webpage contains required data, then the data is added to the Pandas Dataframe.

-If it contains links to next-level, then we generate next-level url.
+If it contain only links to the next-level, then we generate next-level url.

 Lastly dataframe is exported to CSV